About Youth Employment UK

 Mentoring.
 Networking.
 Campaigning.
 Giving young people tools to develop their skills and apply them to real life.

 We have facilitated a huge and energetic UK community of young people creating positive change in the world of work.
-As the secretariat of the APPG for Youth Employment we link young people with employers, decision-makers and the world of work in a way that makes a real difference.
+Youth Employment links young people with employers, decision-makers and the world of work in a way that makes a real difference.

 We have a nationwide reach of 14-24 year olds who: